 How to find out your GIA certificate number

-To find out your GIA certificate number, you have 3 different options open to you.
+To find out your GIA certificate number, you have 3 different ways to look it up.

-- Contact the retailer to ask them for the number.
+- Contact the seller to ask them for the GIA report number.

-If you have the original invoice—either a physical copy or an emailed invoice, the GIA number will often be included in the document.
-This can be the easiest way to find out the certificate number.
+If you have the original invoice—either a physical copy or an emailed invoice, the GIA number might be noted.
+Look for a string of digits similar to those shown on our example above.

 What to do with your GIA number

 Once you have your GIA certificate number, simply go to the GIA report check website and key in your report number.
-Your search should reveal a digital copy available for download in PDF format.
+Download a digital copy available for download in PDF format.

 Once you have downloaded your GIA report.